 For Grayson Bell, the owner of the WordPress competitor iMark Interactive, hiring an accountant was more about saving his already limited time.
 He said, “I used to do my own taxes, but then realized I could better spend my time and energy running my business and gaining more clients.”

-Cons: A Missed Learning Opportunity
+Cons: Missed Learning Opportunities

 That’s a big reason why Greg Johnson decided to file his own taxes.
 Greg and his wife, Holly, run a successful finance blog.
-Holly was recently featured in Forbes for earning $225,000 from freelance writing income alone, not including her and Greg’s blog business income.
+Holly was featured in Forbes for earning $225,000 from freelance writing income alone, not including her and Greg’s blog business income.
 Add that to owning an LLC taxed as an S-corp and having two rental properties, and many would assume the Johnsons definitely need an accountant.

-However, Greg says, “Even though we earn more than we used to, I still choose to do my own taxes.
+However, Greg said, “Even though we earn more than we used to, I still choose to do my own taxes.
 In addition to saving money on accountant fees, doing my own taxes has taught me a lot about both my personal finances and my business.”